fantasyland/fantasy-land/README.md

 chainRec :: ChainRec m => ((a -> c) -> (b -> c) -> a -> m c) -> a -> m b
 ```

-A Type which has a ChainRec must provide an `chainRec` method on itself
+A Type which has a ChainRec must provide an `chainRec` method.
+The
-or its `constructor` object.
-The `chainRec` method takes two arguments:
+`chainRec` method takes two arguments:

     a.chainRec(f, i)
-    a.constructor.chainRec(f, i)

 1. `f` must be a function which returns a value
     1. If `f` is not a function, the behaviour of `chainRec` is unspecified.